MelisaIm/melodyjs/README.md

 ## Inspiration:

-MelodyJS was inspired by the ToneJES library (hence the name, MelodyJS) and this video on YouTube where a musician created an image that both looked like an unicorn and sounded amazing:
+MelodyJS was inspired by the ToneJS library (hence the name, MelodyJS) and this video on YouTube where a musician created an image that both looked like an unicorn and sounded amazing:

 [![MIDI Unicorn](./src/images/horse-music.png)](https://www.youtube.com/watch?v=i3tiuGVDDkk)